AnthonyLloyd/CsCheck/README.md

 - Shrinking can be repeated to give simpler cases for high dimensional problems.

 See the [comparison](Comparison.md) with other random testing libraries.
-The low ceremony Generators make CsCheck a good choice for C#, but the superior automatic shrinking and performance also makes it a good choice for other languages.
+The low ceremony Generators make CsCheck a good choice for C#, but the superior automatic shrinking and performance will make it a good choice for other languages too.

 CsCheck also has functionality to make multithreading, performance and regression testing simple and fast.